Jropp/distilled-docsets/webpack/webpack.md

 ## Questions

-When using html-loader, how are the bundled files extracted from main.js?
+- When using html-loader, how are the bundled files extracted from main.js?
 Particularly the html files.

+- What is the difference between synchronous and asynchronous loaders?

 ## 1 Entry